jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

             Dict.empty
 ```

-Instead of overwriting existing keys with `Dict.insert` as before, we're now using `Dict.update`.
-This takes three arguments:
+Instead of overwriting existing keys with `Dict.insert` as before, we're now using `Dict.update` which takes three arguments:

 - `tag` – they Dict key to search for
 - `updateFunc` – how to update the Dict